akademsubotnik/Projects/bash/Extract Files/README.md

 An sh script that will extract an archive.
-Will work with .gz .tar .bz .bz2 .zip etc
+Will work with .zip , .gz , .bz2 , .7z , .rar , .tgz

 .7z : may require additional libraries to be installed